 Hicks Creek Natural Stream Channel Design Project

-The area of our focus for this proposed Hicks Creek Abandoned Mine Reclamation Stream Channel Restoration Project parallels Schooley Avenue beginning at a point in a gap in the watershed, along its main stem, just below a previously constructed PA Department of Transportation Stream Channel Stabilization Project, in a southerly direction for nearly 3400 linear feet from the limits of the Coal Measures in the Northern Anthracite Coal Fields to the location of the Exeter Borough Flood Protection Project along Slocum Avenue.
-The center of the location for the stream channel restoration project is located within the PA Department of Abandoned Mine Reclamation’s Abandoned Mine Land Inventory System (AMLIS) Problem Area 2166.
-Contained within the PA2166 are several abandoned mine land features that are either listed as Priority 1 or Priority 2 Features in need of reclamation.
-Existing features that are still remaining to be reclaimed are subsidence openings, crop falls, and an open mine entry:
+The area of focus for the proposed Hicks Creek Abandoned Mine Reclamation Stream Channel Restoration Project parallels Schooley Avenue, beginning at a gap in the watershed, along the Hicks Creek main stem.
+This area is just below a previously constructed Pennsylvania Department of Transportation (PennDOT) Stream Channel Stabilization Project, moving South for nearly 3,400 linear feet from the limits of the coal measures in the Northern Anthracite Coal Field to the Exeter Borough Flood Protection Project along Slocum Avenue.
+The center of the stream channel restoration project is located within the Pennsylvania Department of Environmental Protection (PA DEP) Bureau of Abandoned Mine Reclamation (BAMR) Abandoned Mine Land Inventory System (AMLIS) Problem Area 2166.
+Contained within the PA 2166 are several abandoned mine land features in need of reclamation that are either listed as Priority 1 or Priority 2.
+Existing features still remaining to be reclaimed are a crop fall and an open mine entry:

 While not the focus of this project, below Slocum Avenue, Hicks Creek has been significantly affected by development and stream realignments.
-Channelization and stream relocation affects most of the 2.4 miles of stream until it reaches its confluence near Scovell Island due to prior mining practices in the Wyoming Valley.
-This lower portion of the watershed is also extremely flat in topographic relief, with only a twelve foot (12’) drop in elevation over a 1.9 mile span of the Hicks Creek, which is less than a .12% slope, allowing for other environmental problems to occur such as erosion and sedimentation, stream bank erosion, flooding, and ponding of water leading to health-related concerns such as West Nile Virus.
-Flood control projects have also significantly altered the natural stream flow of the Hicks Creek.
+Channelization and stream relocation affects most of the 2.4 miles of stream until it reaches its confluence with the Susquehanna River near Scovell Island.
+These effects are due to prior mining practices in the Wyoming Valley.
+This lower portion of the watershed is also extremely flat in topographic relief, with only a 12 foot drop in elevation and a slope of less than .12% over a 1.9 mile span of Hicks Creek, allowing for environmental problems to occur such as erosion and sedimentation, flooding, and ponding of water, leading to health-related concerns such as West Nile Virus.
+Flood control projects have also significantly altered the natural stream flow of Hicks Creek.